spectrumitec/purrbox/README.md

         "auto_refresh_timer":5000
     }
 </pre>
-<p>When you login to the UI management, there is a 'Server Settings' panel under 'Admin' tab that has some basic explaination for the uses of each setting. </p>
+<p>When you login to the Dev Management UI, there is a 'Server Settings' panel under 'Admin' tab that has some basic explaination for the uses of each setting. </p>

 <b>Current Limitations:</b><br />
 <ul>